CMU-CREATE-Lab/deep-smoke-machine/README.md

 ```
 Remove old nvidia drivers.
 ```
+# For drivers that are installed using sudo apt-get
 sudo apt-get remove --purge '^nvidia-.*' sudo apt-get autoremove

+# For drivers that are installed from NVIDIA website file
+sudo nvidia-uninstall
 ```
 If using a desktop version of Ubuntu (not the server version), run the following:
 ```